-1. The guidelines for Development Permit Area No. 4 are outlined within Appendix C, Downtown Design Guidelines and in Appendix G, Downtown Plan, which are attached and form part of this Bylaw.
+1. The guidelines for Development Permit Area No. 4 are outlined within Appendix C, Downtown Action Plan and Urban Design Guidelines which is attached and forms part of this Bylaw.

 5. COMMERCIAL

 Development Permit Area No.5 is designated under Section 488 (1) (d) and (f) of the Local Government Act for the establishment of objectives for the form and character of commercial development, and for revitalization of an area in which a commercial use is permitted.